Get 44% Off. Only $8.33/mo

 I get why some people do this: safety.

-But what I don’t get is, that you could avoid holding on to the handles by lowering the speed and/or incline.
+However, what I don’t get is that you could avoid holding on to the handles by lowering the speed and/or the incline.

 I made a specific post about this over on my Instagram.

-I’m referring to the concept of trying to increase the difficulty of the treadmill by increasing the speed or incline of the exercise, to then perform the exercise in a way that you actually don’t get the added benefit.
+I’m referring to the concept of trying to increase the difficulty of the treadmill, by increasing the speed and the incline, only to perform the exercise in a way that you actually don’t get the added benefit.

-For example, when you hold on to the handles of the treadmill, you decrease the exertion required by your body.
+By holding on to the handles of the treadmill, you decrease the exertion that is required by your body.

-Remove your hands from the treadmill handles and focus on form at a speed and incline you can safely do, while still pushing your limits.
+Remove your hands from the treadmill handles, and focus on form, at a speed and incline you can do safely, while still pushing your limits.

 By doing that, not only will the results come faster, but you’ll also be doing it in a healthier and safer way.